 March 26, 1865

 Arrived in Goldsboro on Mar.
-21 where we remained still in support.
+21 where we remained, still in reserve.
 We have lost a few from disease along the swamps but for the most part our health is good.

 April 22, 1865

 I don’t know what the news is at home but if you don’t already know we have ended our fighting.
 For the most part it has been quiet here for some time.
 We are at Raleigh camped in the town of Warrenton.
 General Sherman came here yesterday and we all stood for him as he passed.
 It looks like I’ll be home soon…..